Stuart Maynard

-Stuart Maynard (born 18 October 1980) is an English football manager and former player who is the current manager of club York City.
+Stuart Albert Maynard (born 18 October 1980) is an English football manager and former player who was most recently the manager of club York City.

+Early life

+Stuart Albert Maynard was born on 18 October 1980 in Aylesbury, Buckinghamshire.

 Playing career

-Maynard started off his career as an apprentice at Watford, before being released in 1999 after the Hertfordshire based side reached the Premier League.
+Maynard started off his career as an apprentice at Watford, before being released in 1999 after the Hertfordshire based team reached the Premier League.
 He then went on to have brief spells with FC Groningen and St Albans City, before joining Wealdstone.
 Maynard made 11 appearances for the Stones, scoring once away to Worthing in December 1999, before returning to St Albans in 2000.
-Maynard would then go on to spend two years at Aylesbury United, before spending another 9 years in non league football.
+Maynard would then go on to spend two years at Aylesbury United, before spending another nine years in non-League football.

 Coaching career

 Assistant manager

 In May 2012, Maynard was appointed as assistant manager at Hemel Hempstead Town, with former teammate Dean Brennan being appointed as manager.
 The pair guided Hemel to the Southern League title in 2013–14, and to the First Round of the FA Cup the following season, where they lost 3–1 to Bury.
 Maynard helped the club to reach the National League South playoffs in 2017–18, where they were eliminated on penalties by Braintree Town in the semi-final.

-On 18 September 2018, Maynard and Brennan were appointed by owner Glenn Tamplin as the managerial team at National League South side Billericay Town.
+On 18 September 2018, Maynard and Brennan were appointed by owner Glenn Tamplin as the managerial team at National League South club Billericay Town.
 However, they both had their contracts terminated by Tamplin after less than four months in the job on Wednesday 16 January 2019.

-On 12 February 2019, the pair joined Isthmian League Premier Division side Kingstonian.
+On 12 February 2019, the pair joined Isthmian League Premier Division club Kingstonian.
 However, on 16 March 2019, following a breakdown in relations with a club director over player liaison and team strategy, Maynard and Brennan re-evaluated their position and resigned after just five games in charge.

-On 21 May 2019, Maynard and Brennan joined National League South side Wealdstone, with Maynard initially the assistant manager.
+On 21 May 2019, Maynard and Brennan joined National League South club Wealdstone, with Maynard initially the assistant manager.
 In the shortened 2019–20 season, the duo led the club to automatic promotion to the National League, as champions of the National League South.
 On 2 February 2021, Brennan resigned from his role at Wealdstone, with Maynard remaining at the club.